BechtelCanDoIt/WSO2-POC-Authentication/README.md

 # Follow up Installations
 cd <project-dir>
-mkdir ignoreme <-- ignoreme is where you clone sub-projects into for building cd ignoreme
+mkdir is-src <-- is-src is where you clone sub-projects into for building cd is-src

 ## Magic Link
 Follow the directions on [3].